 - IKEA – all sorts of cheap and useful bits, especially when it comes to storage.

-- Convert Your Van (eBay⇒) – I have used and would recommend this company
+- Convert Your Van (eBay⇒) – I have used (in 2008) and would recommend this company

 DIY Motorhome Conversion Websites